edufonseca/icassp19/README.md

 >Eduardo Fonseca, Manoj Plakal, Daniel P. W. Ellis, Frederic Font, Xavier Favory, Xavier Serra, "Learning Sound Event Classifiers from Web Audio with Noisy Labels", Submitted to *Proc.
 IEEE ICASSP 2019*, Brighton, UK, 2019

 The framework comprises all the basic stages: feature extraction, training, inference and evaluation.
+After loading the FSDnoisy18k dataset, log-mel energies are computed and a CNN baseline is trained and evaluated.
+The code also allows to test four noise-robust loss functions.
+Please check our ICASSP2019 paper for more details.

 **NOTES**:
 - The code is available and it is functional.